Hilco Global: ReStore Capital

+Hilco Real Estate

 Hilco Global founded its real estate business division in 2000 with the formation of Hilco Real Estate, LLC, to be a national provider of accelerated real estate disposition and advisory services.
 It has acted as agent or principal for numerous real estate acquisitions and sales.
 It was co-founded by Mitchell Kahn who served as the company's CEO until 2008.
 Kahn was replaced by Neil Aaronson as CEO and Gregory Apter was promoted to President of the company.
 Hilco Real Estate was responsible for numerous large transactions in real estate including 1,200 leases for MCI Worldcom that the company either sold or renegotiated.
-It also closed hundreds of Blockbuster stores following the company's 2010 bankruptcy as well as approximately 200 Borders Book Stores following that company's 2011 bankruptcy.
+It also closed hundreds of Blockbuster stores following the company's 2010 bankruptcy as well as approximately 200 Borders following that company's 2011 bankruptcy.
 Hilco Real Estate was also involved with the selling of over 165 unused properties owned by Hostess after that company filed for bankruptcy in 2013.

+Hilco Global expanded its real estate business in 2012 with the formation of Hilco Real Estate Finance LLC, a lending division of Hilco Real Estate.
+Hilco Real Estate Finance operated as a private real estate mortgage lending company and in a year and a half had originated loans in approximately 20 states.
+Hilco Real Estate Finance was sold to the private equity firm Garrison Investment Group in 2014.

+In August 2023, WeWork hired Hilco Global and Hilco Real Estate as an adviser for restructuring advice to avoid a Chapter 11 bankruptcy filing and restructuring the company's debts out of court.

+Hilco Capital

 Hilco Global launched Hilco Capital in 2000.
 Based in the United Kingdom, Hilco Capital is involved in retail restructuring and distressed investments.
 It has expanded internationally with the opening of offices in Ireland, Spain, Germany, Canada, and Australia.

+Hilco Valuation Services

 In 2001 Hilco Global formed a business unit called Hilco Appraisal Services LLC, bundling all of the industrial, retail and real estate appraisal services of the holding company into a single unit.
 Later renamed Hilco Valuation Services, the company is based in the U.S. and has global offices in the U.K., Canada, Australia, Mexico, South American and Asia.
 One of this units most notable deals was completed in 2005 with the valuation of 29 locations of over 40 million square feet owned by Delphi Automotive.

+Hilco Receivables

 2001 was also the year Hilco Global expanded its holdings with the formation of Hilco Receivables LLC, a division that purchases bad debt and services accounts receivable.
 By 2004, Hilco Receivables had acquired more than $2 billion in receivables and in 2006 it opened a 200-person collection center that operated under the name Apex Financial, LLC.
 The company also provides receivable appraisals to lenders as well as financing to companies who acquire receivables portfolios.
 One of the most notable transactions involving Hilco Receivables was the purchase of $25 million in account receivables from National Envelope Corporation after its bankruptcy in 2013.